Snake Aware

 Course Dates:

-21 September at 11.30am (Please note, week 3 will be held at Sherwood Forest, Glenalta)
+16 November at 8.30am (please note, lesson 3 will be held at Sherwood Forest, Glenalta)

 The Snake Aware Group Class can be offered privately if you have a group of 3 to 6 friends with dogs who want to complete the course.
 Please contact me for more information.